apify/crawlee/docs/guides/getting_started.md

 <a href="https://my.apify.com/sign-up" target="_blank">sign-up page</a>
 and create one, if you haven't already.
 Don't forget to verify your email.
 Without it, you won't be able to run any projects.

 Once you're in, you might be prompted by our in-app help to walk through a step-by-step guide into some of our new features.
 Feel free to finish that, if you'd like, but once you're done, click on the **Actors** tab in the left menu.
-You might be tempted to go directly to Crawlers, because what the heck are **Actors**, right?
-Bear with me, **Actors** are the tool that you really want!
-To read more about them, see: [What is an Actor](./whatisanactor).
+To read more about **Actors**, see: [What is an Actor](./whatisanactor).

 ### Creating a new project
 In the page that shows after clicking on Actors in the left menu, choose **Create new**.
 Give it a name in the form that opens, let's say, `my-new-actor`.
 Disregard all the available options for now and save your changes.